nikbearbrown/mba-marketing/chapters/16-integrated-marketing-communications.md

 **Preview of next chapter:** Chapter 17 deepens advertising and PR specifically.
 The assistant will be able to write an advertising brief that won't get diluted in production, choose push vs. pull, and design a 24-hour crisis-communications playbook.

 ---

 ## AI Wayback Machine

-**Don Schultz** was pioneered Integrated Marketing Communications (IMC) at Northwestern in the early 1990s.
+**Don Schultz** pioneered Integrated Marketing Communications (IMC) at Northwestern in the early 1990s.

 **Run this:**